 - is simple enough to remember and compelling enough to entice

-This is the first and often only thing the player "reads" before deciding to buy or pass up your game.
-It has a 250 character limit so "concise" is critical.
+This is the first and often the only thing the player "reads" before deciding to buy or pass up your game.
+It has a 250-character limit so "concise" is critical.
 Again get feedback from outside the development team as to what works best here.
-In particular this is the sort of thing a professional marketing team will accel at ... so use that marketing partner.
+In particular, this is the sort of thing a professional marketing team will accel at ... so use that marketing partner.

 Key things to remember

-- Its a Hook, a short, catchy, call to action that inspires to player to paly your game
+- It's a Hook, a short, catchy, call to action that inspires a player to play your game

-- Concise, this needs to be short and to the point.
-Its only 250 char long and most players will decided to pass up your game based on the artwork and the first few words in this description alone.
+- Concisely, this needs to be short and to the point.
+It's only 250 char long and most players will decide to pass up your game based on the artwork and the first few words in this description alone.

-This topic will get its own full write up and really depends entirely on the methods of monetization you plan on using.
-Market research is a key component to choosing the proper monetization model and price points.
+This topic will get its full write-up and depends entirely on the methods of monetization you plan on using.
+Market research is a key component in choosing the proper monetization model and price points.
 Do your market research and strongly consider engaging a professional partner to help you get it right.

 For an "In a Nut Shell" take

-The model Heathen prefers is to offer the base game free to players and to monetize with add-on aka DLC content.
+The model Heathen prefers is to offer the base game free to players and to monetize with add-ons aka DLC content.

-We like this for our own games as it keeps the barrier to entry at zero and we can easily control what the max possible spend is to play our game so we avoid accidental predatory monetization.
-DLC-Hell is a thing however Steam has a concept of dynamic bundles that can be used to insure that no player ever need spend more than X to "catch up" or fully buy into the game at any point in time.
-Heathen chooses to keep X at a reasonable full buy in price akin to a traditional full price game.
+We like this for our games as it keeps the barrier to entry at zero and we can easily control what the max possible spend is to play our game so we avoid accidental predatory monetization.
+DLC-Hell is a thing however Steam has a concept of dynamic bundles that can be used to ensure that no player ever needs to spend more than X to "catch up" or fully buy into the game at any point in time.
+Heathen chooses to keep X at a reasonable full buy-in price akin to a traditional full-price game.